PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-22 11:14:57
+Last updated: 2024-04-22 11:15:30
-Random Quote: Your pain defines who you are but it no longer holds power on you - Noah
+Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez